Local network section:

 About our local network

-The Vegetarian Society has a network of local contacts all over the UK.
-We have about 70 Affiliated Groups and 40 Info Centres, run and financially supported by volunteers.
+The Vegetarian Society has details of local groups all over the UK, all run and financially supported by volunteers.

 What does the network do?

-Affiliated Groupsalso provide support for local vegetarians, compile local vegetarian guides and newsletters, arrange educational meetings, maintain websites and local e-groups, answer enquiries, recruit new members for the Society and raise vital funds.
+Groups also provide many different types of support for local vegetarians, such as compiling local vegetarian guides and newsletters, arrange meet ups, maintaining websites and local e-groups, recruiting new members for the Society and raising vital funds.
 However, it's not all hard work.
 Most also find time to put on social events such as meals out, rambles and Christmas parties.

 Youth contacts are doing similar things among their contemporaries.
 Some are running groups and some are working alone.
 Our Young Veggie website has plenty of information on becoming a Youth Contact.

 Existing college or university vegetarian groups are welcome to join our network, please fill in the form if you are interested in being involved.
 If you are a new group or are getting ready to start a group we have available

 Information and help for student groups